Crocs' Shares Will Decline Further In The Coming Years

 Current situation

-Footwear company Crocs, Inc (NASDAQ:CROX) would not have been the best stock to own in the past years.
+Footwear company Crocs, Inc. (NASDAQ:CROX) would not have been the best stock to own in the past years.
 The stock value has declined strongly since 2011, losing money year after year.

-When we compare the 5-year stock performance with that of NKE, VFC, SKX, FL we can see just how the stock underperformed compared to its competitors.
+When we compare the 5-year stock performance with that of Nike (NYSE:NKE), V.F.
+Corp.
+(NYSE:VFC), Skechers (NYSE:SKX), Foot Locker (NYSE:FL), we can see just how the stock underperformed compared to its competitors.

 Source: stockcharts.com